karericegood/HugePage-for-beginner/README.md

 1. You can check the hugepage option by this!

-First, you can check that you're using hugepage now like this.(Of course, you will not use that.)
+First, you can check that you're using hugepage now like this.(Of course, you don't have a experience of this, this is just a check)

 Enter this command on terminal.